The Happy Music Festival

 Marks will be given only for the violinist’s performance, not the accompaniment.

-Finals Date: 6th Sept Saturday (9am-7pm) 2025
+Finals Date: 5th Sept Saturday (9am-7pm) 2026

 *Exact timeslot to be announced after registration close.
 Performers need to ensure they can commit the session date stated before registration.
 Request for specific day & timing of performance is not allowed.

-Violin - Classical Senior
+Violin - Pop

 Age

-18 years old and above (Birth year 2007 & earlier)
+Pop Violin Junior – 12 years old and below (Birth year 2014 & above)

 Final (Live Performance):